Discover how to easily track button clicks in Google Analytics using Google Tag Manager.

 To start off you're going to need Tag Manager installed and Google Analytics running in Tag Manager.
-For our Webflow fans we have a Tag Manager how-to here.
+For our Webflow fans, Milk Moon Studio is a small Webflow Studio and we have a Tag Manager how-to just for you over here.
 And for everyone else, and the Webflow fans, a how-to on adding GA to Tag Manager here.

 Step 1 - Create a click trigger using click text